StarRocks/starrocks-connector-for-apache-flink/docs/content/connector-sink.md

 ## Usage notes

-When you load data from Apache Flink® into StarRocks, take note of the following points:

 - Loading data into StarRocks tables needs INSERT privilege.
 If you do not have the INSERT privilege, follow the instructions provided in [GRANT](https://docs.starrocks.io/en-us/latest/sql-reference/sql-statements/account-management/GRANT) to grant the INSERT privilege to the user that you use to connect to your StarRocks cluster.

 - Since v2.4, StarRocks provides a Stream Load transaction interface.
 Since Flink connector version 1.2.4, the Sink is redesigned to implement exactly-once semantics based on transactional interfaces.
 Compared to the previous implementation based on non-transactional interfaces, the new implementation reduces memory usage and checkpoint overhead, thereby enhancing real-time performance and stability of loading.
 Starting from Flink connector version 1.2.4, the Sink implements transactional interfaces by default.
 To enable non-transactional interfaces, the `sink.version` needs to be configured as `V1`.